 Day 1: Cusco – Abra Málaga – Huamanmarka – Santa María

 After a delicious breakfast, we will begin hiking touring this ancestral part of the Inca Trail network known as the Qhapaq Ñan.
 Here we will see numerous birds, including parrots, hummingbirds, and eagles, and also plantations of coca (the Sacred Leaf of the Incas), coffee, yucca, and fruit trees (orange, mango, and banana).

 Day 3: Santa Teresa – Hidroeléctrica – Aguas Calientes

 Continuing in the footsteps of our Inca ancestors, we will walk the first 3 hours from Santa Teresa, seeing more coffee and coca plantations along the way.
-We end up at the hydroelectric power station, hidroeléctrica (1,900m / 6,270 ft), where we’ll have lunch and a break, then continue for 3 hours along the train track to reach the town of Aguas Calientes.
+We end up at the hydroelectric power station, Hidroeléctrica (1,900m / 6,270 ft), where we’ll have lunch and a break, then continue for 3 hours along the train track to reach the town of Aguas Calientes.
 We will have the afternoon free.
-Come night, we will gather for dinner and plan the climb to Machu Picchu on the next day.
+Come night, we will gather for dinner, and plan the climb to Machu Picchu on the next day.

 At 5:00am, after breakfast, we will start our last day, walking up to Machu Picchu for around an hour.
 At the entrance of this Inca citadel, you will show your ticket to start your 2 hour guided tour.
 After the guided visit, you will have free time to tour Machu Picchu at your leisure and to climb up Huayna Picchu Mountain (optional).
-You can also visit a number of other places, such as Inti Punku (the Sun Gate) and the Inca Bridge.
+You can also visit a number of other places, such as Inti Punku (the Sun Gate), and the Inca Bridge.
 At the end of our tour, we will return to Aguas Calientes to take the train to Ollantaytambo, where a bus awaits to return you to Cusco.
 This is the end of our service.

 Optional visit at Machu Picchu

 Visit to the special mountain of Huayna Picchu, which only 400 people a day are allowed to climb.
 If you want to ascend, you will have to add $20.00 USD to the Machu Picchu entrance ticket.
 Another special climb is up Machu Picchu Mountain, its entrance cost is $20.00 USD on top of the regular Machu Picchu entrance ticket.
 Please let us know in advance if you wish to climb either of these mountains so that we can make a reservation for you.

 We have 2 new activities that we can do during our tour: